14thibea/deep_learning_ADNI/README.rst

 .. highlight:: bash

+For a more up-to-date repo on the same subject please look at `AD-DL repo<https://github.com/aramis-lab/AD-DL>`.

 Before launching this code or one of your own you should create a conda env

 Conda environment